adamluzsi/rails-dsl/README.md

 Provide Rails with some extra helpers,

-### Controller

-For example for to ActionController::Base a 'duck_params' that parse string values into the right obj,
-like:

-* "123" to Fixnum
-* {"hello":"world"} json into Hash
-* "Fri, 25 Jan 2013 20:02:15 +0100" to DateTime obj
-* "123.123" to Float obj
-* "2011-03-12" to Date obj
-* etc etc etc

 ### Terminal

 if you call rails with 'kill' / 'k' command from now on, it will kill the application by it's pid file